-21. At the Sutlej Bridge 60 lakhs more bricks were manufactured, and other materials procured in preparation for a commencement of work.
+Progress made during 1878-74.
+19. The following progress was made in the works during the year 1873-74 :--- materials procured in preparation for a Arrangements made at the Sutlej Bridge. commencement of work.
 A workshop was built and supplied with machine tools.
 A commencement was made on the ironwork for well curbs, and other arrangements put forward with a view to an actual commencement being made immediately after the inundations of 1874-75.